simon-norman/acebook-gang-of-four-frontend/README.md

 The build is minified and the filenames include the hashes.

+### How to deploy

+Pushing to staging will automatically trigger a push to the staging environment, hosted on Heroku.
+The admin page within Heroku for this is https://dashboard.heroku.com/apps/acebook-testing and the staging app itself is https://acebook-testing.herokuapp.com.

+Pushing to master will automatically trigger a push to the production environment, hosted on Heroku.
+The admin page within Heroku for this is https://dashboard.heroku.com/apps/acebook-production and the production app itself is https://acebook-production.herokuapp.com.

+### Links to backend and github for backend

+The production backend is https://acebook-gang-of-four.herokuapp.com, and the github is https://github.com/acodeguy/acebook-rails-gang-of-four.

 ### Further documentation

 The wiki for the project, which includes information on how the app as a whole (frontend and backend) is structured, can be found in the api github wiki here: https://github.com/acodeguy/acebook-rails-gang-of-four/wiki